top of page

 • Tech-Assisted Distribution: Use of open source Quality of Life technical assistance AI Stacks, Notebooks, Webapp Ecosystems to coordinate logistics, ensuring that the food and water are accessable while settling community obligations instantly.

-• Home Portability: Allocation Model funding to support porting out of situational housing and port in to homes for regeneative, sustianable housing, empowering community wellness.
+• Home Portability: Allocation Model funding to support porting out of situational housing and port in to homes for regeneative, sustianable housing, empowering community wellness

-Restorative CARE in the Golden Age
+Restorative Care in the Golden Age

 A healthy community reflects healthy people.
 Wellness Protocals are a standard part of natural living models, ensuring that restorative care is accessible, not exclusive.